ddbj/www/_jga/download-e.md

 ### sftp download {#sftp}

-Specify the [private key registered to your D-way account](/account-e.html#generate-key-pair) and the port number 443 for sftp data transfer (this key is different from the private key for dataset decryption).
+Specify the [private key registered to your DDBJ account](/ddbj-account-e.html#generate-key-pair) and the port number 443 for sftp data transfer (this key is different from the private key for dataset decryption).

 ```
 # Account ID: account_b